Jeffrey W. Greenberg: Career

 He began his career at Marsh & McLennan after graduation.
-During the September 11 attacks, 295 staff member were killed.
+During the September 11 attacks, 295 staff members were killed.
 Greenberg was then in midtown Manhattan, at the company's headquarters, with "an unobstructed view of lower Manhattan" where he witnessed "smoke rising from One World Trade Center and the fireball erupt from the second tower."
 He then led the company's immediate response to the crisis.

 Greenberg resigned as CEO of Marsh & McLennan after the firm was charged with conducting a lucrative kickback scheme by then New York State Attorney General Eliot Spitzer, who demanded management changes, stating that "The leadership of that company is not a leadership I will talk to and not a leadership I will negotiate with."
-In 2012, the Financial Times reported that "Mr Greenberg was never charged with any wrongdoing, while Mr Spitzer was later engulfed in a prostitute scandal."
+In 2012, the Financial Times reported that "Mr. Greenberg was never charged with any wrongdoing, while Mr. Spitzer was later engulfed in a prostitute scandal."

 Greenberg is chairman of the private equity firm he founded, Aquiline Holdings.
 He is a member of the Council on Foreign Relations, serves as a trustee of the Brookings Institution, and has served as a member of Brown University's corporation.
 He has sat on the board of trustees of New York-Presbyterian Hospital since 1998.